threadi/easy-language/readme.txt

 Simplify your website into easy or plain language - supported by AI.

 The Plugin Easy Language adds the functionality to simplify and display your pages and posts into easy or plain language.
-The translation process can be manually or support by an AI-engine.
+The translation process can be manual or support by an AI-engine.

 #### Automatic simplification with AI ####